Term Capacity Building Coordinator (Central Region)

-Uu-a-thluk is seeking an experienced, full-time Capacity Building Coordinator.
-The successful candidate will deliver the Uu-a-thluk Capacity Building Program to all 14-member Nations of the Nuu-chah-nulth Tribal Council.
-This position will be based out of Port Alberni and will have frequent travel to all Nuu-chah-nulth territories.
+Uu-a-thluk is seeking an experienced, full-time Capacity Building Coordinator to fill a one-year term position based out of Tofino.
+The successful candidate will work with the Capacity Building Coordinator (Southern Region) to deliver the Uu-a-thluk Capacity Building Program to all 14-Member Nations of the Nuu-chah-nulth Tribal Council.
+This position will involve frequent travel to all Nuu-chah-nulth territories.

-- Liaise with Uu-a-thluk partners and Nuu-chah-nulth Nations (youth, elders, fishers and other community members) to plan, organize and deliver educational and training programs.
+- Liaising with Uu-a-thluk partners and Nuu-chah-nulth Nations (youth, elders, fishers, and other community members) to plan, organize and deliver educational and training programs.

-- Coordinate summer science camps and other activities for youth.
+- Assisting with the delivery of summer science camps and related activities for youth.

-- Partner with Nuu-chah-nulth communities to deliver traditional food harvests and demonstrations.
+- Partnering with Nuu-chah-nulth communities to deliver traditional food harvests and demonstrations.

-- Increase development of Nuu-chah-nulth oceans and freshwater management content in public and Nuu-chah-nulth school curricula.
+- Increasing development of Nuu-chah-nulth oceans and freshwater management content in public and Nuu-chah-nulth school curricula.

-- Provide skills development and oversight to Uu-a-thluk interns and technicians, including career development support.
+- Providing skills development and supervision for Uu-a-thluk interns and volunteers, including career development support for Uu-a-thluk Interns.

 - Relevant post-secondary education and work experience.

-- Excellent, proven verbal and written communication skills.
+- Excellent, proven oral and written communication skills.

 - Able to meet deadlines and maintain productive working relationships.